AkshatAsthana1412/Golang/readme.md

 # Go Concurrency Patterns

-A hands-on collection of 16 progressively challenging problems designed to teach Go concurrency from first principles.
+A hands-on collection of 16 progressively challenging problems designed to practice Go concurrency from first principles.

 ## How to Use